 Use a picture-in-picture (PIP) layout to show your talking head alongside the asset.
 That way you can reference specific feedback areas while allowing the recipient to pick up on facial cues.
 When you’re done, share the video in a Slack message via our one-click integrations.

 The whole thing takes less time than a 30-minute review meeting to create, and leaves the designer with a record of your talking points to refer back to.
 Because you can make them as informal or highly-produced as you like with just a few clicks, we anticipate these types of asynchronous videos will be used for just about every form of internal communication.

 Historically, video creation efforts have been led by video and marketing teams.
 Lately, however, a wide range of different business function units have been adopting video — not just the consumption of it, but also the creation of it.

 While learning and development departments have relied on video for some time, their modules haven’t evolved with the way modern learners consume content.
 Today, people are learning entire history lessons through minute-long TikToks.

 Thanks to Socialive’s easy-to-use mobile app, we’re starting to see the same trend emerge in L&D. Employees are capturing real-time training tips in the field, which are automatically transferred to their company’s centralized library.
 We predict these types of microlearning experiences to grow dramatically across the enterprise in the near future.

 5. More voices, faces, and perspectives

-As recording, producing and distributing content becomes more accessible with cloud video production, we’ll see a lot more people featured in front of and behind the camera.
+As recording, editing, and publishing video content becomes more accessible with end-to-end video platforms, we’ll see a lot more people featured in front of and behind the camera.
 The more people involved in these processes, the more diverse perspectives you’re exposed to.

 As a result, we believe 2023 will be a big year for socially conscious video content.
 Expect organizations to share unique perspectives on DEI, sustainability, and other issues their employees, customers, partners, and investors care about in highly engaging video formats.